tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-permission.md

 ---
-title: Create Permission (REST) - Azure Storage
+title: Create Permission (REST API) - Azure Storage
 description: The Create Permission operation creates a permission (a security descriptor) at the share level.
 The created security descriptor can be used for the files/directories in the share.
 author: pemari-msft